At a glance

 Wolves were the last of Britain’s top predators to be hunted to extinction.
 It’s believed they disappeared sometime in the 18th century, following centuries of persecution.
 Wolves were hunted and persecuted across Europe and went extinct across most of western Europe, hanging on places such as Italy, Poland and Bulgaria.

 Since the banning of wolf hunting in Poland in the 1990s, the wolf population has been recovering and spreading west.
-Wolves have successfully established in Germany and reached as far as the Netherlands and Denmark.
+Wolves have successfully established in Germany and reached as far as the Netherlands, Denmark and France.

 Can we have them in Britain?